 The health and well-being of our employees are important to us.
 Some employees work with heavy equipment, and many work evening and night shifts, which require an extra emphasis on the working environment.
 We work in accordance with the Danish Health Authority's five-step model with efforts involving diet, smoking, alcohol, exercise and stress.
 We are a smoke-free workplace, and among other things the employees have access to a healthy lunch option, massages and participation in various sporting events.
 In addition, we support memberships of fitness clubs.

 We also put much effort into preventing work-related accidents, minimising the work load and further improving the working environment.
-We follow the principles in the OHSAS 18001 health and safety standard and register and analyse all events related to the working environment.
-In 2014 and 2015, we had special focus on the working conditions of the stewards.
+We follow the principles in the ISO 45001 health and safety standard and register and analyse all events related to the working environment.
+We have a special focus on the working conditions of the stewards.
 Through several measures to prevent violence, we have significantly reduced the number of verbal and physical assaults on stewards.
 The work with this continues.

-• started replacing diesel company cars with electrical cars
+• replaced diesel company cars with electrical cars.